OlliJ5/higher-lower-game/README.md

 NBA API is very restrictive and undocumented.
 You are not able to make many calls before being timed out.
 My app doesn't make many call in a row so it works fine locally.
-Trying to host the app on Heroku however did not work since the API has blacklisted many hosting sites :(
+Trying to host the app on Heroku however did not work since the API has blacklisted many hosting sites.

-Now my server scrapes the needed information instead of calling the API.
+Now, my server scrapes the needed information instead of calling the API.
 Ugly but works.

 ## Deploy